MoayedAljaddawi24/assignment-3/README.md

 2. Choose **Alphabetical** — cards should reorder immediately (A→Z by title).
 3. Switch back to **Recently updated** — cards reorder based on their `data-date` metadata.
 4. Apply category filters, a search term, and/or favorites-only; verify the sort order respects those constraints while staying consistent.

+### Testing Accessibility & Performance Tweaks
+1. Press `Tab` immediately after loading the page — focus should jump to the **Skip to main content** link, and pressing `Enter` should move focus into `<main>`.
+2. Open DevTools > Performance or Network: scroll the Projects section and confirm lazy-loaded images only request when near viewport.
+3. In your OS/browser accessibility settings, enable **Reduce Motion** (or emulate via DevTools) and reload — spinners and transitions should be removed.

 ---